blancanyelvesz/NLI/README.md

 - A confusion matrix will be shown to the user and saved as ``confusion_matrix_[ALGORITHM]_[LEVEL].png``.

 This allows the user to quickly see and compare the results given by different methods.
+The results folder is already available in this repository.